 FishEye is a twice-weekly newsletter about geography, technology, politics, and culture and how they intersect.
 I release new posts mostly on Tuesdays and Thursdays.
 Some content is for subscribers only.
 If you would like to receive it, you can subscribe here.

 Who are you?

 My name is Tom Fish.
 I was a geospatial technologist on a global health-related contract from 2017 until 2021.
-Before that, I worked on geographic information systems analysis working mostly on law enforcement data from 2015-2016.
+Before that, I worked as a GIS analysis on public safety projects from 2015-2016.
 Here is my academic CV for people who find those interesting.
 I am also the chair of the Neoliberal Project steering committee, an English Wikipedia functionary, a menswear nerd, and a champion beard grower.
 I live in Copenhagen, Denmark with my wife and our rescued Black Lab-Great Pyrenees Mix.
 For more info, check my website and my Twitter.